Are you a tourism professional seeking great gastronomic experiences for your clients?

 Desserts and Sweets

-The influences of Ioannina’s Ottoman history are strongly evident in its desserts, which are rich, syrupy, and spiced sweets.
+The influence of Ioannina’s Ottoman history is evident in its desserts, which are rich, syrupy, and spiced.

 • Baklava: Layers of phyllo dough filled with nuts, drenched in syrup or honey.